Publié le 27 juin 2017

 Traditional wisdom dictates that you need highly synchronized timestamps at both ends of a path to generate a one-way latency measurement.
 And getting highly synchronized timestamps requires either an expensive GPS solution everywhere or a network-based packet timing protocol (PTP), such as IEEE 1588v2, to distribute synchronization.
 So, what if your network doesn’t support either of these solutions?
 Do you need to make a significant investment to upgrade your infrastructure?

 The good news is no, you don’t.
 EXFO’s Universal Virtual Sync solution, available on many of their BV family of Active Verifiers as well as it’s Virtual Verifiers, can derive highly accurate one-way latency measurements using industry standard two-way latency tests, such as ITU-T Y.1731 or RFC 5357 TWAMP (Two-Way Active Measurement Protocol).
 In fact, the far end reflector can be any device that supports these protocols; no additional capabilities are required.
 Side-by-side testing of latency measurements, with one setup using GPS synchronized clocks at both ends and the other using free running clocks with the EXFO Universal Virtual Sync feature on the generator end, demonstrated one-way latency measurements within 200us of each other.
-If you would like to learn more about how the EXFO Universal Virtual Sync feature can provide you with greater insight into your network’s performance without breaking the bank, download Measuring one-way delay for optimal delivery of revenue-generating service or visit us at www.EXFO.com/solutions
+If you would like to learn more about how the EXFO Universal Virtual Sync feature can provide you with greater insight into your network’s performance without breaking the bank, visit us at www.EXFO.com/solutions